macrisconstantine/debunking-pseudoscience/README.md

 ## How I Made This
 - Found and customized some assets for the spaceship and planets.
 - Found a couple realistic skyboxes with and without constellation and star names.
-- Created particle systems for the thrusters, and added custom lights to the ship.
+- Created particle systems for the thrusters and added custom lights to the ship.